|The Box climbing areas

 "The Enchanted Tower, Sport Climbing Socorro and Datil, New Mexico" by Salomon Maestas and Matthew A. Jones, 1993.
 (Out of print)

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Box Canyon Area:
+Mountain Project's determination of some of the classic, most popular, highest rated routes for The Box climbing areas:

 Bats out of Hell 5.11d 7a 24 VIII E5 6a NM

 : ... : Major Wall

 Climb a broken intermittant crack system with a lot of dicey lay backs and big moves.
 Once past the 5th bolt get a great rest and make easier moves up past one more bolt to the anchors.
 Very sequential with a surprise move before the end of the difficult climbing, makes this a difficult onsight.
 May be wet after rain....[more]
 Browse More Classics in NM

 BETA PHOTO: Overview of Socorro Climbing areas (The Box, Minor...

 BETA PHOTO: Overview map of bouldering areas at Box with roads...

 BETA PHOTO: Geology of the Socorro climbing areas